dask/dask/docs/source/array-blaze.rst

 Blaze_ and Dask.array both provide array abstractions over biggish data, what is the difference?

-In short, Blaze is one level more abstract than Dask thinking about syntax trees, while Dask is a scheduling system, thinking about blocked algorithms and directed acyclic graphs.
+In short, Blaze is one level more abstract than Dask.
+Blaze is an expression system and thinks about syntax trees while Dask is a scheduling system and thinks about blocked algorithms and directed acyclic graphs.

 Blaze reasons about and optimizes the expressions that a user types in, optimizing order of execution, operator fusion, checking type errors, etc..